Climbing French Bean Blue Lake 40 seeds

 Blue Lake is a tasty, climbing french green bean.
-The strong growing plants will produce 7 11 inch long green pods over the summer months.
-Producive plants, a really great addition to your garden or allotment plot.
+The strong growing plants will produce 7 - 11 inch long green pods over the summer months.
+Productive plants, a really great addition to your garden or allotment plot.
 Beans are a good source of vitamins A and K. Always cook before eating.
 Check out our purple podded climbing bean seeds too.

 Whether you call them French beans, green beans, snap beans or string beans, they are a popular and versatile vegetable that is easy to grow in any home garden.
 Enjoy this long, green vegetable steamed, pickled or boiled, as a side dish or main dish, in the hull or shelled.
 Anyway you choose to eat French beans are good, but first you need to know how to grow them in your own home garden.

 Sun, sun and more sun is the desired real estate location for growing French beans.
 Select a full sun location that has well-draining soil.

 French beans produce runners and will need a support system to keep them upright and growing strong.
 Read the label on the seed packets to determine how long the plant runners will be because they do vary greatly.
 For example, the bush variety may only produce a few wayward runners that are about 1-2 feet in length, white half-runner beans will produce runners that range in length from 2-4 feet, pole bean varieties will produce runners that can reach a mature length of 6-8 feet.

 French beans do develop deep roots to help support their growth and voracious appetite for food and water.
 Till the garden soil deeply, between 12-18 inches, so the deep plant roots will have no trouble growing and searching for nourishment.